guitarvydas/fabghoststars/README.md

 # Tour
 For this experiment, I've included all of the `odin0d` code in with the `ghostars` text.

+Presently, there is a dearth of components, so this demo can show only a very simple example.
+In the future, more components will be built up using layers of drawware.

 For this experiment, I've hand-built a `Transpiler` component in Odin which calls Ohm-JS and Fab to do the transpilation.
 This can probably be done better, but I had to start somewhere...

 ## Main